Goal (ice hockey)

 In ice hockey, a goal is scored when the puck entirely crosses the goal line between the two goal posts and below the goal crossbar.
 A goal awards one point to the team attacking the goal scored upon, regardless of which team the player who actually deflected the puck into the goal belongs to (see also own goal).
 Typically, a player on the team attempting to score shoots the puck with their stick towards the goal net opening, and a player on the opposing team called a goaltender tries to block the shot to prevent a goal from being scored against their team.

 The term goal may also refer to the structure in which goals are scored.
-The ice hockey goal is rectangular in shape; the front frame of the goal is made of steel tube painted red (blue in the ECHL because of a sponsorship deal with GEICO) and consists of two vertical goalposts and a horizontal crossbar.
+The ice hockey goal is rectangular in shape; the front frame of the goal is made of steel tube painted red and consists of two vertical goalposts and a horizontal crossbar.
 A net is attached to the back of the frame to catch pucks that enter the goal and also to prevent pucks from entering it from behind.
 The entire goal is considered an inbounds area of the playing surface, and it is legal to play the puck behind the goal.
 Under NHL rules, the opening of the goal is 72 in wide by 48 in tall, and the footprint of the goal is 40 in deep.